 Each record on this file represents a household-reported home health event.
 A home health event is a MONTH of similar services provided to a sampled person by the same PROVIDER (i.e., an employer in the case of formal agency care and an individual in the case of paid independent and informal care providers).
-For example, if a person received, from Provider Agency A, four visits from a nurse, ten visits from a homemaker, and four visits from a physical therapist each from the same provider one for each month every month during the months of January, February, and March, and also received, from Provider B, a physician visit in the month of January and February, there would be five event records on the file (NOT 56 records).
-There would be one event record representing all the visits from Provider A for the month of January, another record for Provider A's February visits, a third Provider A record for the March visits, a fourth record representing the Provider B physician visit in January and a fifth representing the Provider B physician visit in February.
+For example, if a person received, from Provider Agency A, four visits from a nurse, ten visits from a homemaker, and four visits from a physical therapist each month during the months of January, February, and March, and also received, from Provider B, a physician visit in the months of January and February, there would be five event records on the file (NOT 56 records).
+There would be one event record representing all the visits from Provider A for the month of January, another record for Provider A February visits, a third Provider A record for the March visits, a fourth record representing the Provider B physician visit in January and a fifth representing the Provider B physician visit in February.
 Data were collected (and represented on this file) in this manner because agencies, hospitals, and nursing homes provide MEPS expenditure data in this manner.
 In order to be consistent with the definition of what is considered a home health event on this file, this same definition (i.e., a month of similar services) was applied to all types of home health providers.

-This public use data set contains 4,645 home health records; of the records, 4,529 are associated with persons having a positive person-level weight (PERWT07F).
-It includes all records related to home health events for all household survey respondents who resided in eligible responding households and reported at least one home health event.
-Each record represents one householdreported home health event that occurred during calendar year 2007.
-Some household respondents may have multiple events and thus will be represented in multiple records on the file.
-Other household respondents may have reported no events and thus will have no records on this file.
-These data were collected during the 2007 portion of Round 3, and Rounds 4 and 5 for Panel 11, as well as Rounds 1, 2, and the 2007 portion of Round 3 for Panel 12 of the MEPS HC.
+This public use data set contains 4,692 home health records; of the records, 4,625 are associated with persons having a positive person-level weight (PERWT09F).
+It includes all records related to home health events for all household members who resided in eligible responding households and for whom at least one home health event was reported.
+Each record represents one household-reported home health event that occurred during calendar year 2009.
+Some persons may have been reported to have multiple events and thus will be represented in multiple records on the file.
+Other persons may have been reported to have no events and thus will have no records on this file.
+These data were collected during the 2009 portion of Round 3, and Rounds 4 and 5 for Panel 13, as well as Rounds 1, 2, and the 2009 portion of Round 3 for Panel 14 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b):

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2007 eligibility (i.e., persons with a positive 2007 full-year person-level weight (PERWT07F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT07F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2009 eligibility (i.e., persons with a positive 2009 full-year person-level weight (PERWT09F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT09F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT07F > 0).
-Note that FAMIDYR and FAMWT07F are variables on the 2007 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT09F > 0).
+Note that FAMIDYR and FAMWT09F are variables on the 2009 Population Characteristics file.

-Persons with no home health events for 2007 are not included on this event-level HH file but are represented on the person-level 2007 Full Year Population Characteristics file.
+Persons with no home health events for 2009 are not included on this event-level HH file but are represented on the person-level 2009 Full Year Population Characteristics file.

-Home health providers include formal or paid, and informal or unpaid providers.
+Home health providers include formal, i.e., paid, and informal, i.e., unpaid, providers.
 Formal or paid providers include: home health agency and other independent paid providers.
 Informal or unpaid providers include family and friends that reside outside of the sampled person's household.